-Expository preaching is much more than a “type” of sermon or a “style” of preaching—it is, in its truest sense, a methodology resulting from a theology.
+Expository preaching is much more than a type of sermon or style of preaching.
+In its truest sense, it is a methodology resulting from a theology.
 In other words, expository preaching is the direct result of our high view of Scripture.
-Since the Bible is the Word of God—inerrant, infallible and inspired—then we must commit ourselves to the method of preaching that most honors God's revelation in Holy Scripture.
+Because the Bible is the Word of God—inerrant, infallible and inspired—we must commit ourselves to the method of preaching that most honors God's revelation in Holy Scripture.

 Expository preaching by definition takes seriously the context and the content of God's revelation.
 It is saying what God says in the Bible, echoing the text of Scripture, or as J.I.
 Packer says, "Letting texts talk."
 The burning question on the heart of every expositor of the Word of God is: "How do I best get this text to talk?"

-Yet before we look at the method of expository preaching, we must first consider what we are aiming for in terms of our preaching.
+Before we look at the method of expository preaching, we first must consider what we are aiming for in terms of our preaching.
 For example, is the aim of expository preaching simply the exchange of information about the Bible?
 Is the aim of expository preaching to fill the mind with doctrine apart from life-application?

 I believe the aim of all preaching is the glory of God through spiritual transformation.
 More specifically, the goal of a Spirit-empowered, expository ministry of the Word of God is to change lives through preaching that engages the mind, inflames the heart, moves the will and engenders faith in the hearer.

-The expositor's authority and confidence rests in the sufficiency and power of The Word of God to impact the mind, heart, will and faith of listeners (see Mat.
+The expositor's authority and confidence rests in the sufficiency and power of the Word of God to impact the mind, heart, will and faith of listeners (see Matt.
 7:26; Luke 24:27-32; Acts 2:37; Acts 8:30-35; Rom.
 10:17; 2 Tim.
 3:16).
 With transformation as the goal of our preaching, what process can lead me to preach faithful and engaging expository sermons?

 Surrender Yourself to the Spirit's Illumination

-The words of the psalmist should be the beginning of any discussion of a process of exposition: "Open my eyes that I may see wonderful things in your law” (Psa.
+The words of the psalmist should be the beginning of any discussion of a process of exposition: "Open my eyes that I may see wonderful things in Your law" (Ps.
 119:18).
-Jesus says in John 16:13, "But when He, the Spirit of truth comes, He will guide you into all truth."
+Jesus said in John 16:13, "But when He, the Spirit of truth comes, He will guide you into all truth."